Ontario College of Teachers: Governance

+The college is governed by a 12-member council.
+6 council members must be Ontario Certified Teachers in good standing and the other 6 must be members of the public who are not now, and never been, a member of the teaching profession.
+Council is established through a competency-based application and selection process.
+Applications are accepted year-round and will be held for review until the annual selection process, which occurs at the end of each calendar year.

 Secrecy

 In 2011, the Ontario College of Teachers was criticized for keeping secret the names of teachers who were allowed to teach in Ontario classrooms even after committing crimes against children.
 The Toronto Star found that out of 49 cases published by the Ontario College of Teachers in 2010, 35 such cases kept the teacher anonymous.

 In the summer of 2011, the college commissioned former Ontario Chief Justice Patrick LeSage to evaluate its discipline processes and practices.
 Nine months and 49 recommendations later, he has given the college a self-endorsed mandate.
 No parents, parent groups, parent councils, victims of abuse by educators or critics of the college were asked to submit concerns.
 The report cost $500,000 and was paid for by the teachers of the province.
 In June 2012, the college council approved the recommendations including a recommendations that allows repeat sex offenders to return to teaching after five years.

 Since the Toronto Star started an investigation of the cases held secret by the Ontario College of Teachers, the Ontario government has made the Ontario College of Teachers publish any cases that have been held in public hearings.
 This does not include cases that have been determined by closed door legal agreements.
 Therefore, parents may now determine if their child's teacher who has passed a criminal record check has in fact been found guilty of such crimes as sexual assault, kidnapping, physical assault, impaired driving and so on.
 Parents may now be able to place the teacher's name in the discipline registry to determine if their child is being taught by a convicted criminal.